 STEM your Halloween!
 When the kids are completely wound up during the week before Halloween, it is the perfect time to add some holiday STEM activities to keep them focused.
 With pumpkins, bats, goblins, and spiders to provide motivational themes to the activities, teachers can explore and review concepts ranging from math data analysis or simple machines to investigation of gravity, force and motion.
 Where you are having a Harvest or Halloween party, why not use STEM for your activities?
 No party?
 Then add some seasonal zest to your math and science lessons.

+Messy Math with Pumpkins!We have had a tradition for years of doing Pumpkin Math with our classes.
+Students are put into groups of three to four and given a tray with a medium-sized pumpkin with a precut lid.
+With their desks covered with several layers of newspaper to contain the “Pumpkin Innards Goop”, students estimate the weight, circumference and number of seeds.
 After estimates are recorded, students weigh their pumpkin and measure the circumference.
 Next the students scoop out the “goop”, put seeds in groups of ten and count the seeds.
 Each group’s data for weight, circumference, and seed numbers is added to a chart so they can compute the mean, mode, range and median for the pumpkin statistics in our class.
 Your kids will have a blast with this kind of data analysis (and your room will smell delicious).

 Ooey Gooey Slime!